Here are our FAQs for the 2022 Season. Feel free to contact us with any other questions.

 19. Q: We want to ride the Waterfall Trolley but are in downtown Portland and do not have a car, how do we get there?

-20. Q. We do not have access to a car, does Uber and Lyft service your Corbett parking and loading site?
+20. Q. Is there another way to get to the Waterfall Trolley as we cannot take the Waterfall Express and we do not have access to a car.
+Does Uber and Lyft service your Corbett parking and loading site?